-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Need: All English Learners, LTEL, low-income, and foster youth students will have 100% access to the curriculum and instructional support.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness proficiency will benefit, this action is provided on an LEA-wide basis.
+2.3 Action: Technology Access & Support Need: All English Learners, LTEL, low-income, and foster youth students will have 100% access to the curriculum and instructional support.
 We know that access to effective technology platforms and support programs is critical to student access to curriculum and instruction.
 Teachers and parents provided feedback indicating that they support the value of implementing a standards-based curriculum.
-Scope: Schoolwide training and materials to close any gaps.
+Scope: Schoolwide We have seen success with teachers and staff continually supporting students' access to technology, and we will continue to provide training and materials to close any gaps.
 Computer and hot spots are provided for every incoming student.
 We expect that these actions will have a positive impact on our students.
 This action starts at orientation, and is ongoing throughout the school year.
 We expect that these actions will have a positive impact on our students.
 There is an ongoing effort to ensure that our English learners, LTEL, low-income, and foster youth students have access to technology.
-However, because we expect that all students will benefit, this action is provided on an LEA-wide basis. technology for their educational program.
+However, because we expect that all students will benefit, this action is provided on an LEA-wide basis.
+We will monitor and sustain 100% of our students' access to technology for their educational program.
 We will also consider input from the parents, students and teachers.
-2.4 Action: Support for Standards-based Curriculum and Instruction Need: All English Learners, LTEL, low-income, and foster youth students will have access to high-quality standards-aligned curriculum and instruction that is continually improving.
-The implementation score for our standards-based curriculum is 4.44, based on the CDE Standards Implementation Rubric.
-Teachers, and parents provided feedback indicating that they support the value of implementing standards-based curriculum.
-To address this need, our staff will continue to participate in local curriculum review, engage in dialogue, and provide input on aligning standards to instructional practices.
+2.4 Action: Support for Standards-based Curriculum and Instruction Need: All English Learners, LTEL, low-income, and foster youth students will have access to high- quality standards-aligned curriculum and instruction that is continually improving.
+The implementation score for our standards-based To address this need, our staff will continue to participate in local curriculum review, engage in dialogue, and provide input on aligning standards to instructional practices.
 Professional Development will guide the implementation of a standards-based curriculum.
 Support will be provided by curriculum specialists to help analyze data results to develop an improved process to monitor the effectiveness of our curriculum and instructional practices.
-Teams will adopt an Online Learning Platform to personalize student learning in Mathematics & ELA.
-Throughout the school year, our personnel will continue to collaborate and develop a high-quality, customized curriculum, and provide coaching to support implementation for the unique needs of our student groups.
-We will closely monitor progress on our implementation of standards-based curriculum score from the CDE Standards Implementation Rubric.
+Teams will adopt an Online We will closely monitor progress on our implementation of standards-based curriculum score from the CDE Standards Implementation Rubric.
 We expect improvement on the implementation score each year.
-We will also consider input from the parents, students, and teachers.
-Scope: Dono EE of a